-To the South of Central Park lies Wall Street, the world’s financial capitol, the hub of America’s financial might.
-East of the Park are the properties of some of the richest people on Earth.
+To the South of Central Park lies Wall Street, the world’s financial capital, the hub of America’s financial might.
+East of the Park, one finds the properties of some of the richest people on Earth.
 Traditionally the middle-class resides West of the Park.
 To the North lay Harlem and the Bronx, which in

-the 1970’s were some of the poorest, downtrodden and dangerous places in America.
-While the City had clear-cut boundaries in the 1970’s, the Parkies had few, if any.
-Members of the clan came from everywhere – East, North, South and West.
+the 1970s were some of the poorest, downtrodden, and dangerous places in America.
+While the City had clear-cut boundaries in the 1970s, the Parkies had few, if any.
+Members of the clan came from everywhere – East, North, South, and West.
 They came from within city limits and from far beyond, from in-state and out of state.
 Parkies came from rich families and poor.
-They were black, white and in-between.
-And none of the usual demarkation points played a role in the life of the Parkies.
+They were black, white, and in-between.
+And none of the usual demarcation points played a role in the life of the Parkies.
 Race, socioeconomic class, sexual orientation – none of it mattered.
 What mattered was who you were and how you treated your brother and your sister.
 The result is that Parkies became one huge family, a family that more than three decades later remains tied by the bonds that bread them sewed.

-New York is a place where life is heightened, experiences is intense and magnified, and chaos is concentrated.
-The City is often on the fore of social and cultural shifts, and the 1970’s were no exception.
-If American life was challenging and turbulent in the 1970’s, life in New York City was arguably most punishing.
+New York is a place where life is heightened, experiences are intense and magnified, and chaos is concentrated.
+The City is often at the fore of social and cultural shifts, and the 1970s were no exception.
+If American life was challenging and turbulent in the 1970s, life in New York City was arguably most punishing.
 The country was in turmoil, New York City was a disaster.

-Social and economic strife were the norm, and New York was a dangerous place rife with crime and corruption.
+Social and economic strife was the norm, and New York was a dangerous place rife with crime and corruption.
 Even the police were corrupt, as was evidenced by the 1971 Serpico fiasco and the Knapp Commission hearings.
-As the 70’s wore on New Yorkers became fed up with venal politicians and a corrupt and broken system.
+As the ’70s wore on New Yorkers became fed up with venal politicians and a corrupt and broken system.
 And the City was at a boiling point.

 While it is difficult to pin down precisely when New York City’s youth began to congregate at Bethesda Fountain, and later at the Naumberg Bandshell, it seems clear that the first so-called “Parkies” began to congregate around 1967 when the first Rallies Against Racism were held in Sheep’s Meadow, and the Be-Ins were organized to protest against America’s involvement in Viet Nam.